apple/swift-log/proposals/xxxx-metadata-providers.md

 This has the advantage of not having to specify the global metadata explicitly anymore.

 The task-local baggage is often going to be set by e.g. tracing libraries or frameworks, so end-users do not need to do anything to benefit from tracing, other than setting up the metadata providers when they bootstrap their logging and tracing systems.
-For example, assuming some imaginary http framework where http requests are forwarded to an actor for handling, all the end-users of this framework would to to benefit from contextual metadata, propagated with baggage is log, as usual:
+For example, assuming some imaginary http framework where http requests are forwarded to an actor for handling, all the end-users of this framework would benefit from contextual metadata, propagated with baggage by logging, as usual:

 ```swift
 actor MyHTTPHandler {